 Any achievements from around your community or your hobbies would also be great to place here.

 Whatever you’re applying to, you can adjust your interests section slightly (so long as it’s still true to yourself!) to play to the role you’re going for.
-If you’re applying for a job in sports, then watching and playing sports should definitely be on there.
+If you’re applying for a job in sports, then watching and playing sports should definitely be on your interests list.
 If you’re applying for jobs as a chef, then a love for cooking is a no-brainer to include.
-Certainly in our industry of competitive gaming, we’d be surprised if someone applied for a job with a gaming company or team and didn’t include gaming in their hobbies!
+Certainly in our industry of video games, we’d be surprised if someone applied for a job with a gaming company or team and didn’t include gaming in their hobbies.

 Here’s what the hobbies section of someone applying for a job in gaming might look like: